Home About Testimonials Pharaohs Egyptian Fashion Pyramids Greek Legacies Greek Warfare Romans in Britain Fossils & Bones

 Made from silver and niello in the 900s.
 It shows the five senses personified.

-Around it were circular decorations - some children will make these as an easier option. (see left).
+Around it were circular decorations - some children will make these as the easier option. (see left).

 Gold and garnet brooch